 Progress: HAGC is administering HOME funds for the County of Gloucester.
 The Gloucester County Board of Social Services refers families in danger of becoming homeless to HAGC.
 These families are unable to obtain services from other organizations throughout the County.
-Currently 5 families are on the wait list for HOME funds and 10 families are under contract and receiving assistance.
+Currently 26 families are on the wait list for HOME funds and 5 families are under contract and receiving assistance.

 HAGC also maintains Targeted Section 8 Housing Choice Vouchers for eligible applicants who are homeless or imminently homeless.
 Additionally, the Diocesan Housing Services Corporation of the Diocese of Camden, through the HUD 202 program, requested Project Based Vouchers (PBVs) in the Section 8 Housing Choice Voucher Program administered by the HAGC, these vouchers will support seniors (age 55+) who are homeless or are facing the threat of homelessness.
 HAGC initially awarded 5 PBVs to the Mews at St. Mary Project, located in Monroe Township, NJ and increased the award to up to 12 PBVs on August 23, 2023.
+The AHAP was executed in June 2024 for 5 PBVs.

 HAGC administers 24 Veterans Affairs Supportive Housing Choice Vouchers (HUD-VASH) for homeless Veterans in partnership with the Philadelphia VA.
 In May 2023, the VA provided a letter of support for HAGC to apply for additional VASH Vouchers and HAGC submitted the registration of interest to HUD on 6/1/23.
 HUD awarded an additional 10 VASH Vouchers.
-HAGC accepted the additional award on 8/10/23.
+HAGC accepted the additional award on 8/10/23 for a total of 34 HUD-VASH Vouchers.